 Let our journey into Dublin’s fabulous foods begin with coffee, of course, it was that time of the morning and we all needed a bit of a heart starter to get us going.

 Wigwam is a live music venue as well as a cafe/bar selling over 100+ rums and cocktails and great coffee.
-Our single shot espresso hit the spot, Wigwam takes pride in their coffee blends and this morning we enjoyed a combination of beans from Guatemala and Costa Rica.
+Our single-shot espresso hit the spot, Wigwam takes pride in its coffee blends and this morning we enjoyed a combination of beans from Guatemala and Costa Rica.
 Apparently one of the secret ingredients is the water, well we all know that coffee contains water, but not all coffee has the privilege of being made with the great water from the Wicklow Mountains.
 Yes, water does have a major impact on how coffee tastes, that was news to us!

 Next up was a ‘piccolo’ a baby latte.
 Wigwam uses local organic dairy milk from 2 dairy farmers based in Carlow, about 90km from Dublin.
-Steaming the milk to between 60-65 degrees increases the sweetness making a perfect ‘piccolo’, certainly by the sounds of the group, the coffees went down very well and we were well prepped for our next tasting.
+Steaming the milk to between 60-65 degrees increases the sweetness making a perfect ‘piccolo’, certainly by the sounds of the group, the coffees went down very well and we were well-prepped for our next tasting.
 There is always a little of the unknown in food walking tours as you don’t really know what is next until you arrive at the front of the next venue.

 Address: 54 Middle Abbey Street, Dublin 1

-Fab Food Trails # 2 – Camerino
+Fab Food Trails # 2 – Camerino Dublin

 We love a good story and Caryna Camerino has a great one to tell, although she was not available to tell her tale herself that day.
 A backpacker who only was supposed to stay in Ireland for 2 days has now been in Ireland for 14 years.
 Working in HR in Dubin when the recession hit resulted in her having to lay people off Caryna started to bake to help relieve the pressure she was feeling.
 She opened a stall in a local market and added a delivery business for her brownies that she baked throughout the night.
 In 2014 Caryna opened up Camerino in Capel Street and has never looked back.
 Her earnings have doubled each year since opening and she now runs courses and is open on Sundays.
 Caryna now employs 10 people and has 2 bakeries.
 Here at Camerino the staff start their working day at 7 am and bake everything in the small oven on the premises.
+Such a great place for delicious food!

 There was an enticing aroma of freshly baked scones as we entered the shop and by the look of anticipation on everyone’s face, we were hoping they were coming our way!
 We were not wrong!
 Absolutely fabulous with their homemade jam and cream!
 Everything is mixed by hand.